modin-project/modin/docs/flow/modin/core/execution/dask/implementations/pandas_on_dask/partitioning/axis_partition.rst

 PandasOnDaskDataframeAxisPartition
 """"""""""""""""""""""""""""""""""

-The class is the specific implementation of :py:class:`~modin.core.dataframe.pandas.partitioning.axis_partition.PandasDataframeAxisPartition`, providing the API to perform operations on an axis (column or row) partition using Dask as the execution engine.
+The class is the specific implementation of :py:class:`~modin.core.dataframe.pandas.partitioning.virtual_partition.PandasDataframeAxisPartition`, providing the API to perform operations on an axis (column or row) partition using Dask as the execution engine.
 The axis partition is a wrapper over a list of block partitions that are stored in this class.

 Public API
 ----------

-.. autoclass:: modin.core.execution.dask.implementations.pandas_on_dask.partitioning.axis_partition.PandasOnDaskDataframeAxisPartition
+.. autoclass:: modin.core.execution.dask.implementations.pandas_on_dask.partitioning.virtual_partition.PandasOnDaskDataframeAxisPartition
   :members:

 PandasOnDaskDataframeColumnPartition